gregerolsson/booster/README.md

     //= require booster-core
     //= require booster-support

-We might introduce additional Booster assets in the future which can be required in the same way.
+We might introduce additional Booster assets in the future which can be optionally required in the same way.

-### Nested Models and Collections
+### Schema

 > To be described